Frustrations and Fixes

 What?

-• Which terms are shared by the different teams, but with different meanings?
+- Which terms are shared between teams, but used with different meanings?

 Why?